Designing an e-commerce experience from research to screens — for an audience of passionate, picky dog parents

 Nino’s Closet was playful, yes.
 But for me, it was personal.

 I poured my love for Nino into every screen, every word, every decision.
-What started as a bootcamp project turned into something way more meaningful: a real solution to a real problem for a niche, passionate community.
 I got to blend storytelling with strategy, build trust through content, and shape a brand that felt joyful, intentional, and totally unique.

 To this day, it’s the most fulfilling project I’ve worked on—and the one that reminded me why I love what I do.